 This is Banksy, who quickly became my favourite because he reminded me of my time living in Bristol, and he loved a good belly rub!

-The next two days were spent doing some new activities largely in thanks to another first-time experience of Couchsurfing.
+The middle part of my 4 days in Auckland were spent doing some new activities largely in thanks to another first-time experience of Couchsurfing.
 Couchsurfing is the ultimate money-saver for travellers.
 You sign up to the website and create your profile, then approach potential hosts who are open to letting complete strangers stay at their homes, cost-free.
 In return, maybe some company, conversation, or cooking is reciprocated for their generosity.

 I stayed with a lovely Kiwi woman named Anna, who kindly gives up her living room to lost travellers like myself to crash for a couple of nights and learn a bit more about a local way of life. teaches acrobatics with a local circus skills company, so Tuesday evening was spent learning how to fall properly, how to balance another person on your feet, and do handstands (amongst SO many other things!).
 I’ve never done anything remotely like acrobatics, let alone circus skill acrobatics!
 Once I had relaxed and got into the spirit of things, it was a really enjoyable afternoon.